agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 ![Download](download.jpg)

-Once you have all the exon sequences, stitch together a theoretical mRNA and translate it to obtain your putative P450 sequence using http://web.expasy.org/translate.
+Once you have all the exon sequences, stitch together a theoretical mRNA and translate it to obtain your putative P450 protein sequence using http://web.expasy.org/translate.

+To check you have a proper P450, submit your predicted protein sequence to BLASTP against GenBank: https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome

 **Question #4.
 List the query used to initially predict your gene (e.g. CYP4V7 in zebrafish, CYP6A2 in fruit fly).**